 The routes into leadership for Black, Asian and ethnically diverse leaders are diverse and unique.
 Subsequently so are the range of skills and perspectives.
 Often that specificity goes unmapped.
 This Brilliance Map series asks leaders across the country to map their routes and share their vision of our cultural futures.

-Formerly a curator of British 18th century art, and Director of Art Gallery's at National Museums Liverpool, Reyahn King is now CEO of York Museums Trust.
-In this role, she has developed a vision for York Castle Museum that enabled the city's residents to drive the architectural brief that has led York's Cultural Leaders Group in the development of York's Culture Strategy.
+Formerly a curator of British 18th century art, and Director of Art Galleries at National Museums Liverpool, Reyahn King is now CEO of York Museums Trust.
+In this role, she has developed a vision for York Castle Museum that enabled the city's residents to drive the architectural brief.
+She has led York's Cultural Leaders Group in the development of York's Culture Strategy.

 Where did your career start and what were the key turning points that impacted its development?

 In 1997, I curated Ignatius Sancho: An African Man of Letters 1729-1780, which was the first biographical exhibition about a black person at the National Portrait Gallery.
 I interpreted historic collections in a new way: today we might term it decolonising.
 This exhibition opened the way to a curatorial role at Birmingham Museum and Art Gallery.

 Later, as Head of Interpretation and Exhibitions at Birmingham, seeing black and South Asian audiences engage with our consistently relevant programming deepened my determination to truly hear these voices.